-As one of the most beautiful nations in Southeast Asia, with a population of almost 100 million people, Vietnam is a huge country that is best explored using all forms of transportation available to you.
+As one of the most beautiful nations in Southeast Asia, with a population of almost 100 million people, Vietnam is a huge country that is best explored using all forms of transport in Vietnam available to you.
 This includes everything from flying to trains, buses, cars, and bicycles.

 Flying is the best way to cover long distances, however, driving a motorbike is the most convenient and exciting way to get up close and personal with the stunning landscapes and bustling cities that Vietnam is world-famous for.